 A family friend invested in my future and purchased a sketchbook for me.
 I felt on top of the world because “Mr. JoJo” not only gave me the sketchbook, but he presented me with ideas of what my future would like as a budding artist.
 He told me he would pay me for the drawings I created in the sketchbook.
 Shortly after, Mr. JoJo passed and it left a hole in my heart.

-Mr. JoJo said all I needed to hear in order to keep reaching for what seemed to me to be a hard to attain dream.
+Mr. JoJo said all I needed to hear in order to keep reaching for what seemed to be a hard to attain dream.
 I began to draw girl after girl, lady after lady… I remember what I saw in my head not exactly formed on the page, nevertheless I was still proud.
-Proud until I showed a few close to me what I created and they laughed… uncontrollable laughter in some instances, asking me questions like, “What’s that on her neck?” or making statements like, “You know you read and write real well.
+Proud, until I showed a few close to me what I created and they laughed… uncontrollable laughter in some instances, asking me questions like, “What’s that on her neck?” or making statements like, “You know you read and write real well.
 You should focus on that.”
 I kept my composure externally and defensively explained my visions and illustrations.
 Internally, I was crushed.

 I found ways to do what I love and be happy…

 1. Invest in Yourself.
 Many will say that they want to design clothes but not own a sewing machine.
 Some will say they want to learn how to draw but never take an art class.
 I have purchased so many crafty things, taken classes, watched videos and more to build my wealth of creative knowledge.
-There is no use in saying what you want to do but cannot do due to a lack of investment.
+There is no use in saying what you want to do but cannot fully pursue due to a lack of investment.
 (Thanks Mr. Jojo!)

 3. Turn the negatives into positives.
 Instead of becoming a fashion designer I became a fashion blogger.
 I don’t make the clothes but I can certainly style them!
 I also taught myself how to do hand lettering, bible journaling, mixed media and more.
 Today, I sell and share images of my work online.
 2 decades later, I feel that I now fulfill my creative purpose.